ricardoandre/kanoerp/kanoerp/README.md

 **https://raw.githubusercontent.com/ricardoandre/kanoerp/refs/heads/main/kanoerp/Schema%20Dump**

 Fetch that file at the start of any session that will touch SQL, `belongsTo` payloads, or `appends`.
-Regenerate it with the `view_schema_dump` jblock (§8) whenever the schema changes — see the "Schema refresh ritual" in §2.
+Regenerate it with the `view_database_schema_dump` jblock (§8) whenever the schema changes — see the "Schema refresh ritual" in §2.
 Do not reconstruct or guess schema details from memory; relation field names in particular are not predictable from the collection name (§4.1).